-If any athlete starting out in the sport of Olympic Weightlifting should aspire to reach a high performance level, they will face a succession of challenges through which their destiny will be determined.
-The beginner athlete will possess little prior knowledge that adequately prepares them for these challenges.
-They must seek knowledge from all sources including coaches and athletes in their immediate training environment, coaching staff in other places wherever possible, and all forms of literature and electronic resources.
-And yet there is a scarcity of literature that deals directly with the topic of High Performance in the sport of Olympic Weightlifting save a few good texts that have emanated from Eastern Europe in the late 70’s and early 80’s.
-This article seeks to assist by identifying four challenges that will surely present to any athlete who would tread the path to High Performance in Olympic Weightlifting.
-These challenges are:
+Any athlete who aspires to reach a high-performance level in Olympic Weightlifting will face a succession of challenges through which they must navigate.
+At the outset of the athlete development process, there is a need to continually learn to meet and overcome these challenges.
+The athlete must seek to gain knowledge from all sources including coaches and athletes in their immediate training environment, coaching staff in other places wherever possible, and all forms of literature and electronic resources.
+This article seeks to assist by identifying four challenges that will surely present to any athlete who would tread the path to high performance in Olympic Weightlifting.

 This definition of High Performance excludes athletes who may rank highly at a national level but whose training regimen is not likely to raise their competition result to be among the best in the world.
 Indeed, mere participation in a World Championship is also not a criterion for High Performance.
 A nation may send an athlete to compete at the World Championships but the competition result may be less than 70% of the World Record.